gelatodigital/gelato-uniswap/README.md

 ## Part 1: Schedule trades on Kyber as a User being a Self-Provider

-The scripts will be using your `DEMO_USER_PK` as a `Wallet`.
+The following scripts will be using your `DEMO_USER_PK` as a `Wallet`.
 Make sure you have Rinkeby ETH and DAI on there.

 **Note:** The following steps are done individually and in separate transactions to make it clearer to you what is happening.
 However, all of these steps can also be done in a single transaction (+1 for approving the funds) for a better UX for your Users.